 PSU mutual fund (Public Sector Undertaking equity scheme)

-A PSU mutual fund is a thematic equity scheme that invests primarily in Public Sector Undertaking (PSU) stocks.
-The category sits within the SEBI sectoral and thematic framework, with schemes typically requiring 80 per cent or higher PSU equity exposure.
-PSU funds have gained significant retail interest through 2023-2024 following the strong performance of Indian PSU stocks across energy, defence, banking and infrastructure sectors.
+A PSU mutual fund is a thematic equity scheme that invests primarily in Public Sector Undertaking (PSU) stocks, the listed companies in which the Government of India or a state government holds a controlling stake.
+The category sits within the SEBI sectoral and thematic framework set by the October 2017 categorisation circular, and as a thematic scheme each fund must keep at least 80 per cent of its assets in PSU equity.
+PSU funds drew heavy retail interest through 2023 and 2024 after a sharp run in Indian public-sector stocks across energy, defence, banking, and infrastructure.

 Major PSU funds